MengFanjun020906/MengFanjun020906/README.md

 - Senior majoring in communication engineering
 - This is my [blog](https://mfjblog.top), most of which is my study record, later thought, blog can also record some personal life what
 - My [email](mengfanjun_020906@outlook.com), please contact me if you have any questions
-- I mainly do embedded programming, artificial intelligence and other aspects
+- I mainly do artificial intelligence and other aspects
 - Currently studying **Transformer**.
 - I am currently an intern at **Kuaishou**.                           <a href="https://www.kuaishou.com/" target="_blank" rel="noreferrer">
     <img